Iba N'Diaye: Africa and Europe

 During his peregrinations in Europe's museums and Africa, Iba N’diaye assess the past via the artistic productions that prevailed from Velasquez to Picasso, to some primitive African masks and sculptures.
 Through the means of sketches and drawings, N’diaye succeed to master the forms and techniques of paintings that he observed and fastidiously analysed.
 Considering “Head of a Djem Statuette Nigeria” (1976) or “Study of an African Sculpture” (1977), they demonstrate the studious control in N’diaye's drawings, yet remind the analogy between the series of The cry of Edvard Munch and those of N’Diaye; though completely reappropriated in terms of form, details and subject to the negro context of freedom acquiring.
 The question of racism and injustice is discussed with the painting “Juan de Pareja attacked by Dog” (1986), where the narrative of Juan de Pareja, a slave moors who was granted freedom thanks to his art, is revised in the stolidness of the subject which prefers to not answer to the bestiality, but let his talent speak for himself.

-The works of the artist presented as souvenir, where the landscapes painted witness the weight of his experiences from the Senegalese urban market to the sub-saharan desert landscapes to France.
-From all these various influences, Iba N’diaye stand not as a purely African painter but simply as a painter clever of the utmost rigor required by the tradition, in order to express himself through a common language, whose the mastering frees him from convention.
-N’diaye, master of his art where the mix of cultures do not confront but rather joins each other for a universal sake.